hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 CTA-2034 / SPINORAMA:

 Note:  Since this is a powered speaker, the SPL readings in the below graphics was not the SPL tested.
-Per the CTA-2034 sped, the input voltagge is 2.83v.
+Per the CTA-2034 spec, the input voltage is 2.83v.
 However, this speaker was tested at a level more in line with approximately 86dB at 1m (0.30vRMS input).
 The output SPL is scaled based on the 2.83v, though.
 Therefore, at 2.83v input to this speaker, the output is shown as below.

 <img align="left" src="https://dl.dropboxusercontent.com/s/3o1c5zircnbwiqq/Dutch%20%26%20Dutch%208c%20CEA2034%20%28SPINORAMA%29.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />
 <br>